diogoaurelio/schedoscopeWiki/Pig-Transformations.md

         )
      )

+Since `PigStorer` is used, the Pig transformation specifies that the `fullPath`of the given view is to be deleted prior to execution.

-The script can be factored out using the `scriptFromResource()` helper:
+The script can be factored out to a resource file using the `scriptFromResource()` helper:

     transformVia(() =>
       PigTransformation(scriptFromResource("/pig/stage/compress_raw.pig"),